readium/swift-toolkit/MAINTAINING.md

         pod repo push readium ReadiumAdapterGCDWebServer.podspec
         pod repo push readium ReadiumAdapterLCPSQLite.podspec
         ```
-5. Verify you can fetch the new version from the latest Test App with `make spm|carthage|cocoapods version=3.0.1`
+7. Verify you can fetch the new version from the latest Test App with `make spm|carthage|cocoapods version=3.0.1`
-7. Announce the release.
+8. Announce the release.
     1. Create a new release on GitHub.
-    2. Publish a new TestFlight beta with LCP enabled.
+    2. Write a high-level summary of the changelog for the blog.
-        * Click on "External Groups" > "Public Beta", then add the new build so that it's available to everyone.
+    3. Post the blog summary on Discord's `#announcement`, with a link to the GitHub release.
-8. Merge `develop` into `main`.
+9. Merge `develop` into `main`.